qiulimao/pyspider/docs/Command-Line.md

 #### --phantomjs-proxy

-The phantomjs proxy address, you need a phantomjs installed and running phantomjs proxy with command: [`pyspider phantomjs`](#phantomjs).
+The phantomjs proxy address, you need a phantomjs installed and running phantomjs proxy with command: [`weblocust phantomjs`](#phantomjs).

 #### --data-path